Family Member Addiction: How You Can Deal With It

 Talking openly about your concerns may currently feel challenging.
 You may lack insight into the right approach to discuss addiction recovery and the experiences that your family member is encountering.

-You should approach the topic with compassion, with a degree of understanding, with respect, with encouragement at the forefront, and with positivity.
+You should approach the topic with compassion, a degree of understanding, respect, encouragement at the forefront, and positivity.

-Remember that you may experience some push backs and you may initially struggle to express your feelings.
+Remember that you may experience some pushback and you may initially struggle to express your feelings.
 Yet, by continuing your efforts, you will show your loved one that you care, and that you’re here to help through their addiction issue.